Types of Classes

 Many of our face-to-face courses use online extensions to provide additional notes, research, assignments, and links to further reading and study resources.
 Some instructors also conduct quizzes and assessments online.

 eLearning and Hybrid courses are fully accredited college courses.
 The credits earned and requirements fulfilled by them are identical to those for face-to-face sections of the same course.
 Application and registration procedures, tuition/ fees, assessment tests and prerequisites are also identical to face-to-face classes. eLearning and Hybrid courses appear exactly the same as face-to-face courses on transcripts.
 All courses have specific beginning and ending dates.
-For greater scheduling flexibility, eLearning and Hybrid courses are also offered in 6 to 10 week formats with starting dates in March, April, May, June, July, October, and November.
+For greater scheduling flexibility, eLearning and Hybrid courses are also offered in 4, 6, 8, and 12 week formats with additional starting dates in February, March, June, September, October, and December.

 Students in online courses should have regular access to a computer with a DVD/CD-ROM drive and an Internet connection.
 Comfort using a word processing program, web browser and email is also recommended.
-All three BCCC campuses, Newtown, Upper Bucks, and Lower Bucks, have computer labs available for student use.
+The Newtown, Upper Bucks, and Lower Bucks campuses have open access computer labs available for student use.

 Who Should Take eLearning and Hybrid Courses?